matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 # Why?

 Creating a stable build and test environment for ODL requires that a number of different versions of software all be installed properly, with the appropriate environment variables, and that various other aspects of the environment be aligned with that.
-This development VM packages all of that for you in one easy to use environment.
+This development VM packages all of that for you in one easy to use environment and includes instructions, with links to videos, for how to use the VM and explore ODL.

 # What Next?